October 22, 2025

 1 min read

-A group of teenagers leaving the field before youth soccer league practice starts.
-Photos by Alexis Vega / el Don
+A group of teenagers having pick-up practice on field one.
+Alexis Vega / el Don

 La Academia, a soccer academy that helps children develop their soccer skills, has backed out of an agreement with the city of Santa Ana to make the synthetic fields at Centennial Park exclusive for the academy.
 This comes after nearly six months of outrage from the city’s soccer community over the possibility of the soccer fields’ privatization.